TheochemUI/eOn/docs/source/devdocs/design/client/neb-modularization.md

                                         LanczosStrategy, GPRDimerStrategy>;
 ```

-This eliminates virtual dispatch overhead and enables value semantics.
-The
+The variant removes virtual dispatch overhead and gives value semantics.
+It
-variant is constructed by `buildEigenmodeStrategy()` based on configuration.
+is constructed by `buildEigenmodeStrategy()` based on configuration.

 ## Parallel force evaluation

 When built with `-Deon_parallel_neb=true` (requires TBB), NEB evaluates image
 forces in parallel using `std::for_each` with `std::execution::par`.
 The
-`Potential::isThreadSafe()` virtual method gates parallelism: Python-based
+`Potential::isThreadSafe()` virtual method controls parallelism: Python-based
 potentials (ASE, CatLearn) return `false` and fall back to serial evaluation.